Benan13/AI-Backend-Engine/README.md

 # AI Backend Engine

 ## 😁About the project
 My main aim was to learn more about servers and build my own API, rather than paying for one.
 I decided to undertake this project because it helps me develop my skills, gain new programming experience, and because I’m very interested in AI.
-This AI server is intended to serve as the core of a future app built using flet, a framework based on Flutter.
+This AI server is intended to serve as the core of a future app built using flet, a framework based on Flutter and it sows very good the structure of RAG Architecture.

 ## 🚀Features
   -The server receives questions and answers them using the Qwen2.5:0.5b language model.